pilif0/isa-ProcessComposition/README.md

 - `ProcessComposition_ILL` translates concepts from the base theory into intuitionistic linear logic to demonstrate linearity of valid process compositions.
 - `ProcessComposition_Factorio` is a basic formalisation of manufacturing in the simulation game [Factorio](https://www.factorio.com/) as an example use of process compositions.
 - `ProcessComposition_Marking` demonstrates resource and process refinement by formalising two views of course work marking.
+- `ProcessComposition_PortGraph` constructs port graphs from process compositions, emphasising the view of them as representing connections between actions and prove a graphical variant of linearity.

 ## Requirements
 This formalisation is tested with Isabelle 2024, but should work with most modern versions.
 The base session relies only on `HOL`.
 The `ProcessComposition_ILL` session relies on the base session and the `ILL` entry, which is available either on the [AFP](https://www.isa-afp.org/entries/ILL.html) or in its own [development repository](https://github.com/pilif0/isa-ILL/).
+The `ProcessComposition_PortGraph` session relies on the base session and the `PortGraph` and `PortGraph_Export` sessions, which are available in their own [repository](https://github.com/pilif0/isa-PortGraph/).

 ## Installation
 To use this formalisation, add it as a component to your Isabelle installation: